-Use This Framework to Rapidly Develop Maintainable Web Apps
+Use the Django Framework to Rapidly Develop Web Apps

 Django is a high-level web framework in Python that allows users to easily build web applications rapidly with minimal code.
 The Django framework follows the model-view-controller (MVC) design pattern.
 This set-up facilitates easy development of complex database-driven web apps.
 Through these design patterns, Django emphasizes reusability of components.
 It also follows the don’t-repeat-yourself (DRY) principle, which reduces repetition in software through abstraction and data normalization to avoid redundant code.